ViminioSM/SmartStitch/README.md

 <div align="center">
   <img alt="screenshot04" src="https://i.imgur.com/fZbP1sn.png">
 </div>

+### FAQ / Tips

+- **Q: When should I use *Two folders (Normal + Edited)* vs *PSD source*?**
+  - Use **Two folders** when you already exported final PNG/JPG/WebP/etc. into two folders with matching filenames:
+    - One folder for RAW/unprocessed pages.
+    - One folder for fully edited pages.
+    - SmartStitch will only create the 2‑layer PSDs.
+  - Use **PSD source (folder of PSDs)** when your source material is PSD/PSB files and you want SmartStitch to:
+    - Flatten them, stitch + slice them into Edited pages.
+    - Re‑run the stitch using only the first layer for Original pages.
+    - Finally merge those into Merged PSDs.

+- **Q: How exactly do Post Process and ComicZip interact with the Advanced PSD source mode?**
+  - Edited pass (`[Edited]`):
+    - **Respects** the *Run post process* checkbox.
+    - **Ignores** ComicZip (always disabled here).
+  - Original pass (`[Original]`):
+    - **Does not run** post process.
+    - **Does not run** ComicZip.
+  - Merged pass (`[Merged]`):
+    - **Does not run** post process.
+    - **Runs ComicZip only here** if *Run ComicZip* is enabled.

+- **Q: Example of waifu2x configuration?**
+  - Post process application path:
+    - `C:/waifu2x/waifu2x.exe`
+  - Post process arguments (example):
+    - `-i [stitched] -o [processed] -n 3 -s 1 -f jpg`
+  - `[stitched]` is replaced by the SmartStitch output folder.
+  - `[processed]` lets waifu2x write its own output in a clean separate folder.

+- **Q: Can I drag & drop folders into the GUI instead of browsing every time?**
+  - Yes.
+All folder path fields (Basic + Advanced + Post Process path) support drag‑and‑drop of directories from your file explorer.

+- **Q: The window says "Not Responding" while many PSDs are being created.
+Is it frozen?**
+  - The Advanced merge now periodically processes GUI events between PSD creations.
+You should still be able to move the window and see log lines while it works.
+If the OS temporarily shows "Not Responding" for extremely large jobs, give it a bit of time – the log and progress bar should continue updating.

 ## How to run the Console Version (For Windows, Mac, Linux Users)
 1. Download the source code zip file of the latest release (Found in the releases section in this github)